 Second Period:

-Counting Bacteria (after 1 week incubation).
+Counting Bacteria (after 1 week incubation)

 Examine all of the bacteria plates carefully.
 Note the differences in colony size and shape.
 When grown on agar, bacteria produce slimy colonies ranging from colorless to brightly-colored orange, yellow, or pink colonies.
 In contrast, actinomycetes have a filamentous growth habit that makes it possible to visually distinguish them from the bacteria.
 Actinomycete colonies are chalky, firm, leathery, and break under pressure.
 In contrast, bacterial colonies smear under pressure.
+Thus, touching any colony with a sterilized loop allows for actinomycete colonies to be distinguished.

 Count the total number of bacterial colonies (CFUs) for each plate, including any actinomycetes.
 Average the totals for each dilution.
 Count only the plates with a countable dilution (30-200 colonies per plate).